 In many programs it is difficult to designate all variables as integers for the compiler.
 This occurs when the program was not originally intended to be compiled or when the use of variables is very complex.
 The compiler then can not perform very many optimizations.
 So that the program runs with the greatest possible speed, these optimizations are performed by the run-time system of BASIC 128.
 The optimizations are performed while the program is running.
-This method of optimization is not as effective as the direct optimizations are not normally performed by a compiler.
+This method of optimization is not as effective as the direct optimization by the compiler, but run-time optimizations work on every program, even ones not adapted to the compiler.
 Run-time optimizations are not normally performed by a compiler and are a specialty of BASIC 128.